JeremyGendre/bpmn-engine/README.md

 ## Installation

+From package :

+`npm install @jeremygendre/bpmn-engine@1.1.1`

+If you want to test it locally, after cloning the project :

 - `npm install`    => install dep
 - `npm run start`  => start launch script in `src/examples/index.ts`

 ## Accepted elements